gromacs/gromacs/docs/release-notes/index.rst

 functionality supported, whereas patch releases contain only fixes for issues identified in the corresponding major releases.

-Two versions of |Gromacs| are under active maintenance, the 2021 series and the 2020 series.
+Two version series of |Gromacs| are under active maintenance and within support lifetime at any time.
+In 2021, they are the 2021 series and the 2020 series.
 In the latter, only highly conservative fixes will be made, and only to address issues that affect scientific correctness.
-Naturally, some of those releases will be made after the year 2020 ends, but we keep 2019 in the name so users understand how up to date their version is.
-Such fixes will also be incorporated into the 2021 release series, as appropriate.
+Naturally, some of those releases will be made after the year 2020 ends, but we keep the year of the original release in the version name so that users understand how up to date their version is.
+Such fixes will also be incorporated into the more recent release series, as appropriate.
 Around the time the 2022 release is made, the 2020 series will no longer be maintained.

 Where issue numbers are reported in these release notes, more details can be found on the `issue tracker`_ at that issue number.